OfirArviv/ud-based-word-reordering/README.md

 This is an object of type ```reorder_mapping (Dict[int, int])``` which represent a reorder mapping of ```original_pos -> reordered_position``` of a sentence.
 ```
-# Get the reorder mapping
+# Get the reorder mapping.
 mapping = reorder_algorithm.get_entities_aware_reorder_mapping(sentence,
                                                                reorder_by_lang,
                                                                entities)